 The more time you spend on VisitScotland.com and our blog, the better an understanding you'll have of the places you want to visit on your itinerary and how much time to spend at each.
 Take Edinburgh, for instance.
-Unless you have a deep interest in military history, might want to limit your visit to Edinburgh Castle or skip it all together and instead indulge your deep and abiding love of spirit at the Edinburgh Gin Distillery.
-In short, learning as much as you can about an attraction or destination ahead of time will make your visit much more rewarding.
+There are a wide range of hidden gems located in and around the city to suit all kinds of interests.
+In short, learning as much as you can about an attraction or destination in advance will allow you to spend your time more wisely, and make your visit much more rewarding.

-Be sure to plan your route ahead of time, even if it's simply how to walk from one stop to the next on foot.
+Be sure to plan your route ahead of time, even if it's simply how to walk from one stop to the next.
 Help reduce travel congestion on roads, buses and trains during peak periods by exploring as much as you can on foot.
-Afterall, it's by far the best way to explore!
+After all, it's by far the best way to explore!

 Plan your Scottish break using our inspiring itineraries.

 Whether camping or pulling over at a layby to take some pictures or lingering at a well-known beauty spot, always adhere to the simple rule: 'leave no trace'.
 Sadly, even in the most remote areas of Scotland, it's not unheard of to find bags of rubbish dumped at roadsides, bothies and beaches.

 Visitors can also damage environments unknowingly through other kinds of behaviour, namely through 'love locks' fastened to bridges, and the social media-fuelled trend of #StoneStacking.
 Both are acts which cause erosion and damage to ecosystems and man-made structures.
 Set an example by refraining from these forms of vandalism which litter cities, UNESCO designated sites, and other beautiful places in Scotland.